 The journey of this mysterious musician with a beggarly look was made by following the instructions given to him by his parents to dig out the hidden treasure.

 Today, if you are to visit Pospitara, you’ll find a few old abandoned country houses and remains of tiles, ceramics and vessels of domestic use; other items were found like swords and smoking pipes that the Moors used to smoke the ‘kifi’ with back then.

-This municipality in Malaga province is situated in the Ronda mountain range, so you must head towards Ronda so you can then follow the directions to Alpandeire.
+This municipality in Malaga province is situated in the Ronda mountain range; thus you have to head towards Ronda and then follow the directions to Alpandeire.
 If you wish, you can hire a car in Malaga with us and check out the Google map here below to find out exactly how to get to Alpandeire from Malaga airport.

 We hope you enjoy your visit, it’s one of those places you’ll enjoy and that will transport you to the past.